Looking-Fresh-Games/DailyRewards/README.md

 )
 	local playerData = DataService:GetData(player)

-	if playerData then
+	if not playerData then
+		return
+	end

-		-- Check if the player can claim the reward local canClaim: boolean = DailyRewards.canClaim(day, playerProfile.lastClaimTime, playerProfile.claimedDays)
+	-- Check if the player can claim the reward local canClaim: boolean = DailyRewards.canClaim(day, playerData.LastClaim, playerData.ClaimedDays)

 	if not canClaim then
 		return
 	end

 	-- Give the player the reward
-		playerProfile.claimedDays = day
+	playerData.ClaimedDays = day
-		playerProfile.lastClaimTime = claimTime
+	playerData.LastClaim = claimTime

 	-- Handle awarding the reward based on the `rewardType` and `value` fields if dayData.rewardType == "coins" then
-			playerProfile.coins = playerProfile.coins + dayData.value
-		elseif dayData.rewardType == "skin" then
-			playerProfile.skins[dayData.value] = true
-		elseif dayData.rewardType == "item" then
-			playerProfile.items[dayData.value] = true
-		end
+		playerData.Coins += dayData.value :: number
 	end
 end)
 ```